stickyweather/stickyweather.github.io/_posts/2023-11-03-light-transit-atlanta.md

 author: Forrest Brown
 robots: index, follow
 comments: true
-# [choose from one of the following case sensitive categories: Climate, Sustainability, The South, Ideas, Politics, Urbanism, Misc]
+# [choose from one of the following categories: Climate, Sustainability, The South, Ideas, Politics, Urbanism, Misc]
-category: Urbanism
+category: urbanism
 ---
 Ah, Atlanta.
 The city where I was born, and the city where I now live.